 SynAudCon has given private seminars to many companies and organizations, including the Kennedy Space Center, Disney World, Sea World, IMAX, Purdue University, the US military, Siemens and many audio manufacturers.
 He has conducted seminars in Europe, the Middle East, Africa, Asia, South America, Australia and Canada.

-Pat and Brenda Brown founded a second business in 2005 - Electro-acoustic Testing Company (ETC).
-ETC, Inc. measures loudspeakers to produce data files for use in room acoustics modeling programs.
-ETC, Inc. was the first company of its kind in the USA.
-This experience of developing a measurement facilty and measuring hundreds of loudspeakers from dozens of manufacturers has allowed him to develop some methodologies and specifications that have influenced a number of industry standards.
+Pat and Brenda Brown founded a second business in 2005 - Pro Sound Testing, Inc. (aka Electro-acoustic Testing Company).
+Pro Sound Testing measures loudspeakers to produce data files for use in room acoustics modeling programs.
+Pro Sound Testing was the first company of its kind in the USA.
+This experience of developing a measurement facility and measuring hundreds of loudspeakers from dozens of manufacturers has allowed him to develop some methodologies and specifications that have influenced a number of industry standards.